A Stranger in the House~Shari Lapena

 Author Bio.

-Prior to being an incredible novelist, Shari Lapena was a Canadian born lawyer then English teacher.
-Her first novel Things Go Flying was published in 2008 and she isn’t looked back since and gone on to produce a torrent of incredible thriller novels including The Couple Next Door, An Unwanted Guest, Someone We Know and The End Of Her.
-The latest title of Lapena’s is Not A Happy Family and is available to buy now.
+Before becoming a bestselling novelist, Shari Lapena was a Canadian-born lawyer and English teacher.
+Her debut novel, Things Go Flying, was published in 2008, and she hasn’t looked back since.
+Lapena has since written a series of gripping thriller novels, including The Couple Next Door, An Unwanted Guest, Someone We Know, and The End of Her.
+Her latest title, Not A Happy Family, is available for purchase now.